jwtowner/lug/README.md

 - Cut operator to commit to currently matched parse prefix and prune all backtrack entries
 - Deferred evaluation of semantic actions, ensuring actions do not execute on failed branches or invalid input
 - Generated parsers are compiled to special-purpose bytecode and executed in a virtual parsing machine
-- UTF-8 text parsing with near-complete Level 1 support of the UTS #18 Unicode Regular Expressions technical standard
+- UTF-8 text parsing with complete Level 1 and partial Level 2 support of the UTS #18 Unicode Regular Expressions technical standard
-- Case insensitive matching mode
+- Automatic line and column tracking with customizable tab width and alignment
+- Uses expression template functors to implement the rules of the domain specific language
 - Header only library using C++17 language and library features
-- Uses expression template functors to implement the rules of the domain specific language
 - Relatively small with the intent of parser core to remain under 1500 lines of terse code

 It is based on research introduced in the following papers: